Table of Contents

 Permissive use in vehicle insurance refers to granting the right to drive your car and granting rights to those who are neither covered explicitly by identity nor as a household member.

 Permissive use, for example, is when you let a friend borrow your car.
 You’ve granted your friend authorization to use your vehicle.
-All motor insurance coverage does not cover permissive use.
+Not all motor insurance coverage covers permissive use.

 Some policies that provide permissive use vehicle insurance may only give limited coverage or require higher premiums if a permissible use auto insurance claim is filed.
 So, if you lend your automobile to even your best buddy, read your insurance policy carefully to determine what coverage it includes for permissive usage scenarios.
-If your policy only covers liberal use of your car to a limited extent or not at all, you should think twice about letting someone borrow your car.
+If your policy only covers liberal use of your car to a limited extent, you should think twice about letting someone borrow your car.
 If a buddy uses your car and causes accidents, the friend’s auto insurance policy may cover the damages, but this isn’t guaranteed.
-The most important guideline is to know all the facts and study your policy before lending out your car.
+The most crucial guideline is knowing all the facts and studying your policy before leasing your car.

 If the police cannot agree on who is to blame or the insurance company cannot agree, your insurance agent will examine the accident and utilize the details to establish who is to blame.
-Photos, maps, witness accounts, medical data, and unique algorithms will be used by the insurance company to determine fault.
+The insurance company will use photos, maps, witness accounts, medical data, and unique algorithms to determine fault.
 Any evidence you have from the accident scene will be beneficial.

-Your vehicle’s damage may tell a story of a back wheel collision or a left-turning accident with evident fault.
-Breathe deeply and write down all you recall about the collision, especially anything the other motorist said or did before leaving the scene of an accident or perhaps even the hospital.
+Your vehicle’s damage may tell a story of a back-wheel collision or a left-turning accident with evident fault.
+Breathe deeply and write down all you recall about the crash, especially anything the other motorist said or did before leaving the scene of an accident or perhaps even the hospital.
 Takedown the names and contact information of any witnesses who approached you.
 Provide your insurance company with all of the evidence you have.
-If you believe your insurance provider is not acting in your best interests, consult a lawyer about your legal alternatives.
+If your insurance provider is not acting in your best interests, consult a lawyer about your legal alternatives.

 Will My Insurance Pay if it Was My Fault?